Khrysys/fastinni/README.md

 ## Transpiling The React scripts

 Fastinni is not just the API, it also has a React frontend.
-This is where NPM comes in.
+This is where NPM is involved.
 Install the dependencies with the following command:

 ```sh
 npm i